tani-2024/3_Tier_React_Application/README.md

 * Configure Azure NSG rules to allow traffic between frontend and backend as well as external access on ports (e.g., 80/443/8000).

 ---

-Let me know if you'd like to include deployment architecture diagrams or Azure resource provisioning steps using Terraform or ARM templates.